varungweb/react/README.md

 Everything is automated using **Terraform** (for infra) and **Docker** (for building & uploading the app).

 ---
+## Note:

+Must update the Access Key and Secret Key in Secrets. also updat ethe cloudfront Distribution ID in secrets.
+---

 ## 🔧 Stack Used